steve-mcintyre/shim-review/README.md

 `docker build .`

-The binary is built on Debian "bullseye" as of 2021-03-24.
+The binary is built on Debian "buster" as of 2021-03-24.

 Versions used can be found in the build logs.